msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 **This plugin will soon require WordPress 4.4, WooCommerce 3.0 and PHP 7.0 or above.**
 If you cannot update any of these components, you should check the changelog of this plugin to find out which is the last version you can use in your scenario.

+**If you’re using WooCommerce 4.2.0 and experiencing problems with orders changing values and new references being created [check this out](https://wordpress.org/support/topic/importante-encomenda-muda-de-valor-no-woocommerce-4-2-0/) and report issues [here](https://github.com/woocommerce/woocommerce/issues/26582)**

 = Are you already issuing automatic invoices on your WooCommerce store? =

 If not, get to know our new plugin: [Invoicing with InvoiceXpress for WooCommerce](https://wordpress.org/plugins/woo-billing-with-invoicexpress/)